jiayizx/jiayizx.github.io/_pages/about.md

 # 🩰 Beyond Work
-- I have two cute kittens 🐈, one is a ragdoll and his name is Rainier, another is a american shorthair and his name is Mia (there's a really fun story of the origin of his name)
+- I have two cute kittens 🐈, one is a ragdoll and his name is Rainier, another is an american shorthair and his name is Mia (there's a really fun story of the origin of his name)
 - I like to swim 🏊🏻‍♀️, hiking 🚶🏻‍♀️, and skating ⛸️ duing my spare time.